TheOffensiveDefender/DFIRTools/README.md

 	curl -s https://raw.githubusercontent.com/TheOffensiveDefender/DFIRTools/main/TriageCollectors/LinuxTriage.sh | bash

-Once the collector is done running it will produce a compressed .tar.gz file in your "/root" directory
+Once the collector is done running it will produce a compressed .tar.gz file in your "/root" directory.

+Note: This script assumes Python 3 is installed on the system in order to use the "procdump.py" script available in this repository.
+If Python 3 is not installed, the script will not install it for you, in the interest of avoiding unnecessary modifications to the system.
+The procdump feature will simply not work in that case.

 ==========================================================================